AdobeDocs/graphql-mesh-gateway/src/pages/mesh/index.md

 -  **Backwards Compatibility** - Preserve existing APIs while gradually adopting new ones
 -  **Extensibility** - Customize and extend all of your APIs directly in the gateway without making changes to the API source

+With API Mesh on the edge:

+- Improved response times and enhanced API performance
+- Easier integration with industry-standard tools and third-party products
+- Reduced potential of other hosted meshes degrading the performance of your mesh
+- Better security and compliance
+- Increased observability

 ## Where to go next

 -  [Getting started](./basic/index.md)